LuisFilipePires/42_snow_crash/README.md

 * **level05** → exploit a cron job running commands as another user
 * **level06** → exploit a PHP code injection vulnerability caused by unsafe `preg_replace` usage
 * **level07** → level07 → variável de ambiente + system()
+* **level08** → bypass insecure filename validation using a symbolic link (symlink attack) to read a protected file
+* **level09** → reverse engineer a character transformation algorithm and recover the password by reversing the encoding process

 ---